secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 ### Processing Steps for G&D Benefit

 The following steps are to be completed by the GitLab team who processes and approves G&D benefit applications for team members.
+Please note that the following steps are performed by the L&D team every Tuesday and Friday.

 Team members will need access to the following resources to complete this process and should submit an [access request](/handbook/business-technology/team-member-enablement/onboarding-access-requests/access-requests/) if they do not yet have access: